Medicare Secondary Payer (MSP) Contractor Fact Sheet

 The Centers for Medicare & Medicaid Services (CMS) has embarked on an important initiative to further expand its campaign against Medicare waste, fraud and abuse under the Medicare Integrity Program.
 CMS awarded the Medicare Secondary Payer (MSP) contract to consolidate the activities that support the collection, management and reporting of other insurance coverage of Medicare beneficiaries.

-- The MSP contract provides many benefits for employers, providers, suppliers, third party payers, attorneys, beneficiaries and federal and state insurance programs
+- The MSP Contractor provides many benefits for employers, third party payers, attorneys, beneficiaries and federal and state insurance programs

 - All Medicare Secondary Payer (MSP) claims investigations are initiated and researched by the MSP Contractor.
 This is no longer the function of your Medicare Contractor.